anuchak/Research-Journal/Nov-2022/16th/Neo4j.md

 nodes(path) as path
 ORDER BY index`
 Using CALL the function is invoked and using YIELD which variables are required is specified.
 Multiple variables are returned and only the required ones can be filtered.
 Also returns the `Path` variable.
-In this format there is no
+In this format there is no one single explicitly bound variable and instead multiple variables.
-explicitly bound variable.
 The total cost is of type `float`.

 2) Bound variable syntax (shortestPath call)